 Which shoes to choose?

-Footwear features to consider
+Footwear features to look for…

-Choose shoes that have sufficient width to prevent pressure on the joint – if a shoe rubs the bunion it can create a sac of fluid over the area called a bursa which can become painful and inflamed.
+1. Choose shoes that have sufficient width to prevent pressure on the joint – if a shoe rubs the bunion it can create a sac of fluid over the area called a bursa which can become painful and inflamed.

 2. If the second toe has become damaged, extra depth in the shoe may be needed to prevent rubbing on the top of the toe.

 3. A soft leather upper will readily adapt to the shape of the foot, preventing pressure on sensitive areas.